evisions/webdataconnector/docs/wdc_tutorial.md

 ### Get the data

-Once the schema is defined, you can begin getting data and passing it to Tableau.
+Once the schema is defined, you can begin getting data and passing it to MAPS.

 Copy the following code and replace the placeholder `getData` function: